marmelab/react-admin/docs/Fields.md

 ## `<ReferenceManyField>`

 This component fetches a list of referenced records by reverse lookup of the current `record.id` in other resource (using the `GET_MANY_REFERENCE` REST method).
-The field name of the current record's id in the other resource is specified by the required `target` field.
+You can specify the target field name, i.e. the field name of the current record's id in the other resource, using the required `target` field.
 The result is then passed to an iterator component (like `<SingleFieldList>` or `<Datagrid>`).
 The iterator component usually has one or more child `<Field>` components.

 For instance, here is how to fetch the `comments` related to a `post` record by matching `comment.post_id` to `post.id`, and then display the `author.name` for each, in a `<ChipField>`: